UPS Airlines Flight 2976: Victims

-The crash was the deadliest in UPS Airlines history, killing all three crew members on board the aircraft and another eleven on the ground.
-Twenty-three people suffered injuries, of which two were described as "serious" and 21 "minor".
+The crash was the deadliest in UPS Airlines history, killing fifteen people: all three crew members on board the aircraft and another twelve on the ground.
+The dead included a three-year-old child and her grandfather.
+As of November 20, 2025, twenty-three people were known to have suffered injuries, two of which were described as "serious" and twenty-one as "minor".
+On December 25, 2025, Mayor Greenberg announced that a man who sustained severe injuries had died, raising the death toll to fifteen.

+Timeline of identification

+Two employees of the auto yard were initially reported as unaccounted for, and it was unknown how many customers were on the premises at the time.
 Fifteen families initially reported missing relatives.
 On November 6, Louisville Mayor Craig Greenberg reported that six of the missing had been accounted for, leaving nine still missing.
 Two days later, Greenberg said that the missing people were believed to have been found.

 The day after the crash, a spokesperson reported that fifteen people had been treated at UofL Health facilities, all but two of whom had been discharged.